MicrosoftDocs/learn/learn-pr/student-evangelism/branch-merge-git/includes/2-exercise-create-branch-alice.md

     ```

-1. The output says that the `main` branch is up to date (in other words, `main` on Alice's computer matches `main` in the shared repo), so Alice merges the `add-style` branch into the `main` branch by using `git merge --ff-only` to perform a fast-forward merge.
+1. The output says that the `main` branch is up to date (in other words, `main` on Alice's computer matches `main` in the shared repo).
+So, Alice merges the `add-style` branch into the `main` branch by using `git merge --ff-only` to perform a *fast-forward* merge.
 Then, Alice pushes `main` from their repo to the shared repo.

     ```bash
     git merge --ff-only add-style